sleepjie/Valanar/Valanar Superdocument.md

 	The Primordial Dragons are wiped out as the material plane is assaulted by the Greater Fiends.
 Their
 - **1900BR** - *The Desolation of Malyria*
 	The nation of Malyria is obliterated as a magical cataclysm sunders the land and permanently taints the neighbouring region of Nazkuga.
+- **1888BR** - *The First Black Empire*
+	Francis the Black is coronated as the new ruler of Doyverd and the kingdom begins its aggressive expansion into imperialism as new territories are conquered in rapid succession all across Dol-Calandria.
+This would come to be known as the first Black Empire.
-- **1000BR** - *Nassau Finishes Construction*
+- **1600BR** - *Nassau Finishes Construction*
 	Helmed by Emperor Francis the Black himself, the Holy City of Nassau is constructed by the turn of the millennia.
 It acts as the centre of religion in the Black Empire for thousands of years.
 - **850/800BR** - *Fall of Doyverd*
-	The world's largest empire steadily collapses under its own weight as each of its constituent states declare independence over a period of half a century.
+	After almost a thousand years, the world's largest kingdom steadily collapses under its own weight as each of its constituent states declare independence over a period of half a century.
 - **850BR** - *Greater Witzia Founded*
 	The Kingdom of Greater Witzia is the first of the Doyverd territories to claim independence, followed by Florence in 832BR and Skaldava around 800BR.
 - **500BR** - *Eruption of Mt.
 Zephyra*